Ade Adekola

 Ade Adekola (born 1966), is a Nigerian multidisciplinary conceptual artist.
 He is known as a photographer, painter, textile artist, digital artist, and writer.
 He lives in Lagos.

+Early life and education

-Ade Adekola was born on 3 March 1966 in Nigeria.
-He graduated in 1992 with a degree in architecture from the Architectural Association School of Architecture in London, and trained at the University of Manchester beforehand.
+Ade Adekola was born on March 3, 1966, in Lomé, Nigeria.
+He graduated in 1992 with a degree in architecture from the Architectural Association School of Architecture in London and trained at the University of Manchester beforehand.